Meet the VINES Staff!

 Kaitlyn Sirna, Community Garden & Youth Program Manager

-Kaitlyn is our newest member of VINES, joining the team in the spring of 2017.
+Kaitlyn joined the VINES team in the spring of 2017.
 Her knowledge of farm life comes from her family farm in northeast Ohio, where her parents are first generation farmers.
 She furthered this passion in Chicago by pursuing urban agriculture initiatives while she received her BA in English from DePaul University.
 Kaitlyn has spearheaded farmers markets, coordinated CSAs and even a farm to table pizzeria in Ohio.
 Here in Binghamton, Kaitlyn worked in the community at Cornell Cooperative Extension prior to VINES and had previously been a substitute teacher as well.
 Her love of agriculture keeps her learning, as she is pursuing a Masters in Sustainable Communities at Binghamton University, focusing on the role culture plays in food and food accessibility.
 In her free time Kaitlyn loves to drink coffee, wander around the town, go camping and cook things she’s never made before.

 Kate Miller-Corcoran, Binghamton Farm Share Coordinator